purrrrsum/Webguru/DEPLOYMENT.md

 ## Support

 If you encounter issues:
-1. Check Vercel deployment logs
+1. Check Railway/Hostinger deployment logs
 2. Check browser console for errors
 3. Verify all environment variables are set
-4. Ensure all API services (Google, Resend, Vercel Blob) are configured correctly
+4. Ensure database is set up: `npm run setup-db`
+5. Verify PostgreSQL connection is working